1972–73 Iran 2nd Division

 The following are the standings of the Iran Football's 2nd Division 1972–73 football season.
 In 1973 the Taj Ahvaz was promoted to the Takht Jamshid Cup, but league rules allowed for only one team of the same name to participate, therefore Taj Tehran, remained in the league, and Taj Ahvaz F.C. was forced to stay in the lower division.

+Taj Ahvaz won the 2nd Division championship this season.